 News Majdi Mansoor, Adham Deeb charged, 51 pounds of pot seized in Brooklyn Police from Brooklyn's 68th Precinct with marijuana confiscated during an arrest Wednesday, Jan.
 27, 2016.
 Photo Credit: NYPD By Alison Fox firstname.lastname@example.org @AlisonFox Updated January 28, 2016 5:08 PM Print Share fbShare Tweet gShare Email Police in Brooklyn busted two men exchanging suitcases out of their cars, finding more than 50 pounds of marijuana in the process, authorities said Thursday.
 The cops said they were on patrol near 92 Street and Fifth Avenue in Bay Ridge on Wednesday morning when they spotted two men get out of their vehicles and switch suitcases.
 The men then drove away, police said.
 When the cops stopped both cars, they noticed a strong marijuana smell.
 One of the suspects then allegedly admitted there was actually drugs inside the suitcases, and police opened them up, finding 20 pounds of marijuana in each, police said.
 Police then found cocaine inside the center console of one of the cars, and one suspect allegedly copped to more marijuana stashed away in an apartment, authorities said.
 When officers searched the apartment, they found 11 more pounds of marijuana, two Mason jars full of the pot, two scales and a notebook containing sales deals, police said.
 Adham Deeb of Brooklyn was charged with criminal possession of marijuana and criminal possession of a controlled substance, police said, and Majdi Mansoor, also of Brooklyn, was charged with criminal possession of marijuana.
 Both were awaiting arraignment on Thursday.
 By Alison Fox email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.